Z-Kiss/Java_React_H2-Proman/README.md

 ### **Getting Started**

 Before you start, you need to install the dependencies.

+For install dependencies of Backend:
 Use this command from the _backend_ directory.

     mvn dependency:copy-dependencies

+For install dependencies of Frontend:

+    npm install

 For starting the Application simply run the _StartApplication.sh_